No, it is not. But you probably already suspected that. You need to understand why.

 On the other hand, night-time brushing is the real deal.
 While you sleep, your saliva production is significantly reduced.
 The dryness you feel in your mouth after a full night’s sleep is because of this.
 Saliva is your mouth’s natural antibiotic.
 A dry mouth is unable to defend itself from bacterial acids, leaving bacteria to their own devices all night long.
-Simply put – it is not good
+Simply put – it is not good news for your teeth.

 Because of this, brushing before you sleep is more important than the morning ritual.

 3. Brush 30 Minutes After Dinner, Not Right Before Bed

 How important is the “right before bed” clause?
 It is important but not rigid.
 What’s more important is that you give the fluoride in your toothpaste enough time before you sleep to protect your teeth from bacterial acids.
 Fluoride reduces your chances of developing cavities by 30%–50%.